yashketkar/hackerrank/README.md

-# hackerrank
+# HackerRank
-A collection of my algorithms and solutions in various languages to problems from the hackerrank website.
+A collection of my algorithms and solutions in various languages to problems from the [hackerrank website](https://www.hackerrank.com).